Geometric Renormalization of the Speed of Light and the Origin of the Planck Scale in a Saturation-Stitch Vacuum

 )

-With the physical speed of light established (c = 4a/τ ), we can now determine the absolute
+With the physical speed of light established (c = 4a/τ), we can now determine the absolute

-In the SSM, the vacuum energy is distributed across discrete nodes.
-The maximum energy
+scale of the lattice spacing a.
+In the SSM, the vacuum energy is distributed across discrete

-density the lattice can support is constrained by the volume of the Wigner-Seitz cell.
-For an
+nodes.
+The maximum energy density the lattice can support is constrained by the volume

-FCC lattice with bond length a, the effective volume per node is:
+of the Wigner-Seitz cell.
+For an FCC lattice with bond length a, the effective volume per

 V